Deals of the day-Mergers and acquisitions

 ** Microsemi Corp, the largest U.S. commercial supplier of military and aerospace semiconductor equipment, is exploring its options, including a possible sale, after it received a takeover approach, a person familiar with the matter said.

+** The field of prospective bidders for ScotiaMocatta, the metals trading arm of Canada’s Bank of Nova Scotia, has narrowed to two, three banking and industry sources said.
+The two - Goldman Sachs Group and Citi - are undertaking due diligence checks, the sources said.

+** Abbott Laboratories said it was not looking at acquisitions this year as the healthcare company looks to ease its debt burden after a spree of deals last year.

-** The Weinstein Co has entered into exclusive negotiations to sell the studio with a group of investors led by former Obama administration official Maria Contreras-Sweet, a source familiar with the matter said.
+** Weinstein Co has entered into exclusive negotiations to sell the studio with a group of investors led by former Obama administration official Maria Contreras-Sweet, a source familiar with the matter said.

 ** POSCO, South Korea’s top steelmaker, said it will set up two joint ventures to produce lithium-ion battery materials with China’s Zhejiang Huayou Cobalt, one of China’s top cobalt producers.